jkeune/ERA5-Drought_book/explanation/understanding_drought.md

 - Monitor severity and persistence
 - Support decision-making in agriculture, water management, and risk assessment

-ERA5-Drought focuses on climate-based indices that rely on long records of reanalysis data.
+ERA5-Drought focuses on climate-based indices that rely on long records of reanalysis data (ERA5).

 ---